-Before submitting a comprehensive plan amendment to the Council for review, you must take the following steps:
+Before submitting a comprehensive plan amendment to the Council for review, you must complete the following steps:

-Local governing body authorization for the amendment to be submitted for Metropolitan Council review
+- Receive authorization from local governing body to submit the amendment to the Metropolitan Council for review

-Adjacent governmental units, affected special districts, and affected school districts review
+- Complete the adjacent governmental units and affected school districts review

 If the proposed comprehensive plan amendment is in support of a development project that meets any of the thresholds for mandatory environmental review (Minn.
 Rules 4410.4300, 4410.4400), the environmental review process must be completed before your amendment is submitted to the Council for review.

 Adjacent Review Period

 Your community must allow adjacent governments, affected special districts, and affected school districts up to 60 days to review the comprehensive plan amendment.
 This waiting period allows others to review and comment on the amendment before our review.
 If you receive written comments from all jurisdictions prior to the end of 60 days, you may submit your plan at that time.
 We’ve gathered an example of notification to local governments to initiate adjacent community review.